MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 # Data sets

-Microsoft centralizes numerous data sets into a single platform, Microsoft Defender Threat Intelligence (Defender TI), making it easier for Microsoft’s community and customers to conduct infrastructure analysis.
-Microsoft’s primary focus is to provide as much data as possible about Internet infrastructure to support a variety of security use cases.
+Microsoft centralizes numerous data sets into a single platform, Microsoft Defender Threat Intelligence (Defender TI), making it easier for Microsoft's community and customers to conduct infrastructure analysis.
+Microsoft's primary focus is to provide as much data as possible about Internet infrastructure to support a variety of security use cases.

-Microsoft collects, analyzes, and indexes internet data to assist users in detecting and responding to threats, prioritizing incidents, and proactively identifying adversaries’ infrastructure associated with actor groups targeting their organization.
-Microsoft collects internet data via its’ PDNS sensor network, global proxy network of virtual users, port scans, and leverages third-party sources for malware and added Domain Name System (DNS) data.
+Microsoft collects, analyzes, and indexes internet data to assist users in detecting and responding to threats, prioritizing incidents, and proactively identifying adversaries' infrastructure associated with actor groups targeting their organization.
+Microsoft collects internet data via its' PDNS sensor network, global proxy network of virtual users, port scans, and leverages third-party sources for malware and added Domain Name System (DNS) data.

 This internet data is categorized into two distinct groups: traditional and advanced.
 Traditional data sets include Resolutions, Whois, SSL Certificates, Subdomains, DNS, Reverse DNS, and Services.
 Advanced data sets include Trackers, Components, Host Pairs, and Cookies.
 Trackers, Components, Host Pairs, and Cookies data sets are collected from observing the Document Object Model (DOM) of web pages crawled.
 Additionally, Components and Trackers are also observed from detection rules that are triggered based on the banner responses from port scans or SSL Certificate details.